-- Original and/or subsequent record used to evaluate the corner position.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated
+1. Original and/or sequent record used to evaluate the corner position.

+2. Description of evidence found, note discrepancies in the record, state meth at or obliterated corners.

-- 3. Description of monument and accessories set to perpetuate the corner position.
+3. Description of monument and accessories set to perpetuate the corner position.

-4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.
+4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking.